lopez-lab/PyRAI2MD-Demos/README.md

 - **/[2+2]-photocycloaddition_toward_Cubane/TOD-8pr** Octacyclopropyl [3]-ladderene model.

+- **json2txt.py** This is a script to conver the training data from JSON to human-readable TXT file.

 Each folder contains (e.g., in TOD-8Me):

-- **NN-tod-8me** This is the trained NN.
-The weights and hyperparameters are stored in /energy_gradient subfolder.
+- **NN-tod-8me/** This folder contains the trained NN weights and hyperparameters in the /energy_gradient/ subfolder.

-- **training_data** This the compressed training data, saved separatly in a maximum 10 MB file.
+- **training_data/** This folder contains the compressed training data, saved separatly in a maximum 10 MB file.

-- **tod-8me-1** This is the example calculation.
+- **tod-8me-1/** This folder contains the example calculation.

 - **tod-8me.init.tar.xz** This is the compressed initial conditions sampled by Wigner sampling at zero-point energy level.